Invoicing & Payments

 - Client information - client name and address.

-- Invoice metadata - invoice number, issue date, due date, and service period dates.
+- Invoice metadata - invoice number, issue date, and due date.

 - Line items - descriptions, quantities, and unit prices.
 Numeric fields like quantities and prices are automatically parsed when you finish editing.

-- Labels and headers - column headers, section titles, and other template labels.
+- Labels and headers - column headers, section titles, and template labels that appear in the preview.

 - Footer content - footer text, notes, and watermark text.